laxmitimalsina/Meme-Generator/README.md

 ## Project Modules
  * Project has 2 modules
- * QuoteEngine -Loads quotes from variety of filetypes(CSVs, PDF, Word Documents)
+ * QuoteEngine -Loads quotes from variety of filetypes(CSVs, PDF, Word Documents, Textfile )
  * MemeGenerator-Has files to handel image captioning.

  Each class and function has a docstring with details on arguments and return.